FLAMEGPU/docs/flamegpu/modelspec.rst

 Some agent based models may contain environmental data structures as a graph.
 To ensure high performance access of this data, and enable communication restricted to a graph based data structure FLAME GPU 1.5.0 introduces a list of graphs to the environment.

-Graphs are implemented using the Compressed Spares Row (CSR) data, enable high performance read access.
+Graphs are implemented using the Compressed Sparse Row (CSR) data format, enabling high performance read access.
 Currently it is not possible to pragmatically modify (or update) the graph data structure at runtime.

 The following example shows the definition of a static graph with the name ``graph``, with a text description.
 The ``<gpu:loadFromFile>`` tag defines that the graph is to be loaded from a ``json`` file stored on disk, called ``network.json``.
 This path is relative to the initial states file.
-Alternatively the graph can be loaded from an XML format via ``<gpu:xml>relative/path/to/file.xml</gpu:xml>``.
+Alternatively, the graph can be loaded from an XML format via ``<gpu:xml>relative/path/to/file.xml</gpu:xml>``.

 The ``<gpu:vertex>`` and ``<gpu:edge>`` tags define the list of ``<variables>`` which the data structure contains, and the maximum number of each type of element via the ``<gpu:bufferSize>`` tag.
 Vertices require a variable called `id`, with an integer based type, such as ``int``, ``unsigned int``, ``unsigned long long int`` etc.